Aliases for CALCRL Gene

 CALCRL (Calcitonin Receptor-Like) is a Protein Coding gene.
-Diseases associated with CALCRL include primary angle-closure glaucoma and pulpitis.
+Diseases associated with CALCRL include pulpitis and primary angle-closure glaucoma.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and calcitonin receptor activity.
 An important paralog of this gene is VIPR2.

 UniProtKB/Swiss-Prot for CALCRL Gene

 Receptor for calcitonin-gene-related peptide (CGRP) together with RAMP1 and receptor for adrenomedullin together with RAMP3 (By similarity).
 Receptor for adrenomedullin together with RAMP2.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.